 If you absolutely need to borrow more money, we recommend you check out these ‘safer’ alternatives first:

 Credit unions are non-profit community-based organisations that offer loans, savings and current accounts for their members’ benefit.
-You can search for your local credit union on the Association of British Credit Union’s website, or call 0800 015 3060.
+You can search for your local credit union via the Association of British Credit Union or call 0800 015 3060.

 If you’ve been claiming working age benefits for at least 26 weeks you may qualify for a budgeting loan.
-This is a loan provided by the Department of Work and Pensions (DWP) to pay for essentials like rent, furniture or clothes.
+The Department of Work and Pensions (DWP) provide this loan to pay for essentials like rent, furniture or clothes.